brineylab/abutils/docs/source/index.rst

 ``abutils`` provides a number of plotting functions for visualizing antibody repertoire data.
 These functions are built on top of matplotlib and seaborn and are designed to be easily integrated into custom analyses or pipelines.
-Plotting funcions are desogmed tp work with ``Sequence``, ``Pair``, and ``Lineage`` objects, and fully support AIRR-C annotation formats for plotting adaptive immune receptor features like CDR3 length distributions and germline gene usage.
+Plotting functions are designed to work with ``Sequence``, ``Pair``, and ``Lineage`` objects, and fully support AIRR-C annotation formats for plotting adaptive immune receptor features like CDR3 length distributions and germline gene usage.

-  .. * :ref:`bar <bar-plot>`: plot categorical data or frequency distributions as a bar plot
+  * :ref:`bar <bar-plot>`: plot categorical data or frequency distributions as a bar plot

-  .. * :ref:`scatter <scatter-plot>`: plot two-dimensional data as a scatter plot
+  * :ref:`scatter <scatter-plot>`: plot two-dimensional data as a scatter plot

-  .. * :ref:`kde <pkde-plot>`: plot one- or two-dimensional data as a kernel density estimate
+  * :ref:`kde <kde-plot>`: plot one- or two-dimensional data as a kernel density estimate

-  .. * :ref:`donut <donut-plot>`: plot categorical data (such as lineages or germline genes) as a donut plot
+  * :ref:`donut <donut-plot>`: plot categorical data (such as lineages or germline genes) as a donut plot

 All of the plotting functions are accessible via ``abutils.pl``